 Department of Family & Consumer Studies

 Family and Consumer Studies (FCS) is an interdisciplinary department where faculty and students examine how the social, economic, political, and physical environments affect families, individuals, and consumers.
-The teaching, research, and service done in the Department focuses on expanding our understanding of how welfare of individuals, and the families in which they live, are affected by external forces and internal forces; such as proximity to green space and nature, the longterm effects of quality early life/child education, health outcomes in differing economic communities, and teaching financial planning as a fundamental way to change the way individuals and families think about money.
+The teaching, research, and service done in the department focuses on expanding understanding of how the welfare of individuals, families and communities are affected by external and internal forces; such as proximity to green space and nature, the longterm effects of quality early life/child education, health outcomes in differing economic communities, and teaching financial planning as a fundamental way to change the way individuals and families think about money.